Last updated 18th July, 2025

 But if you still get bubbles even after being extra careful, the best way to get rid of them is to prick them with a pin whilst still damp and squeeze the air out from the edges of the bubble inwards.

-When the air is released you should be able to force the paper into contact with the wall and it will then stick and dry flat without any trace of bubbles.
+When the air is released, you should be able to force the paper into contact with the wall, and it will then stick and dry flat without any trace of bubbles.

-However, you will find that professionals prefer traditional wallpaper that needs to have paste mixed and applied because it lasts longer and they feel they can achieve a better finish.
+However, you will find that professionals prefer traditional wallpaper that needs to have paste mixed and applied because it lasts longer, and they feel they can achieve a better finish.

-You still need to be careful and follow the instructions properly but it is generally easier than messing about with wallpaper paste.
 However, the downside is that pre-pasted paper tends to start peeling off the walls earlier than traditional wallpapers, so you might have to redecorate a little more often.

 Whether you choose paint or wallpaper, make sure that you are happy with your choice by testing using a large piece of white paper with your intended wallpaper or paint on each wall of the room.
-Remember that every wall in your home will look slightly different even with the same paint or wallpaper.
+Remember that every wall in your home will look slightly different, even with the same paint or wallpaper.

 While the overall cost to wallpaper a room can seem prohibitive, you can use wallpaper just on a single wall to create a feature.